jenbuzz/ElasticsearchExplorerBundle/README.md

 #ElasticsearchExplorerBundle
 Elasticsearch status and search functionality as a Symfony3 bundle.
-This bundle uses the official elasticsearch-php client and the front-end framework ZURB Foundation.
+This bundle uses the official elasticsearch-php client and the front-end framework Bootstrap.

 ##Installation
 Add the following snippet to your local projects composer.json file: